Mature Masculine

 Self-touch: The Lover explores his body with gentle, curious hands.
 He notices texture, temperature, tension, pleasure.

 Breath awareness: The Lover pays attention to how breath moves through his body.
-Breath bridges mind and body, conscious and unconscious.
+Breath is the place where the thinking mind and the feeling body meet.

 Sensation mapping: The Lover notices where he feels tension, pleasure, numbness, pain.
 He maps his body's landscape.